About Herbs, Botanicals & Other Products

 Clinical Summary

-In vitro and animal studies indicate that reishi has chemopreventive effects (21), alleviates chemotherapy-induced nausea (13), enhances the efficacy of radiotherapy (22), and increases the sensitivity of ovarian cancer cells to cisplatin (27).
-It was also effective in preventing cisplatin-induced nephrotoxicity (28).
+Preclinical findings indicate that reishi has immunomodulatory (45) and chemopreventive effects (21) (46), alleviates chemotherapy-induced nausea (13), enhances the efficacy of radiotherapy (22), and increases sensitivity of ovarian cancer cells to cisplatin (27).
+It may also help prevent cisplatin-induced nephrotoxicity (28).

 • Immunostimulation